Open Data Hub logo

 $ oc apply -f uwm-cm-enable.yaml

-When a cluster administrator has configured monitoring for the multi-model serving platform, non-admin users can use the OpenShift web console to view metrics.
+After a cluster administrator has configured monitoring for the multi-model serving platform, non-admin users can use the OpenShift web console to view model-serving runtime metrics for the ModelMesh component.

 Procedure

-3. As described in monitoring project metrics, use the web console to run queries for modelmesh_* metrics.
+4. As described in Monitoring your project metrics, use the web console to run queries for modelmesh_* metrics.

 Viewing performance metrics for all models on a model server

-• HTTP requests - The number of HTTP requests that have failed or succeeded for all models on the server.
+• HTTP requests per 5 minutes - The number of HTTP requests that have failed or succeeded for all models on the server.

 • Average response time (ms) - For all models on the server, the average time it takes the model server to respond to requests.